 - Education planning: If you want to help pay for your child's education, Facet can help you get on track and come up with a plan to pay for college.

-- Life planning: This service is designed to help you plan for various life goals and milestones that are important to you, such as buying a home or going on vacation.
+- Family planning: This service is designed to help you plan for various life goals and milestones that are important to you, such as buying a home, going on vacation, or getting married.

 - Tax planning: Get assistance with your taxes by learning how to minimize your tax liability today as well as in the future.